 Other Locations: None

-The Lake of Outrage is pretty much the endgame location in the Wild Area.
-Containing tons of rare Pokémon from Ditto to version-exclusive pseudo-legendaries such as Jangmo-o and Larvitar, the vast majority of what you find here are fully evolved, difficult Pokémon to catch.
-Dreepy of course is no exception, only being found in foggy, overcast and thunderstorm weather at a paltry 1%-2% spawn rate.
+The Lake of Outrage is the endgame location in the Wild Area.
+Containing tons of rare Pokémon from Ditto to version-exclusive pseudo-Legendaries such as Jangmo-o and Larvitar, the vast majority of what you find here are fully evolved, difficult Pokémon to catch.
+Dreepy of course is no exception, only being found in foggy, overcast, and thunderstorm weather at a paltry 1%-2% spawn rate.

-What’s also unique is that Dreepy's evolution, Drakloak, is also found in the region with a 1% spawn rate in the overworld.
+Another unique aspect is that Dreepy's evolution, Drakloak, is also found in the region with a 1% spawn rate in the overworld.
 Drakloak shares the same weather patterns as Dreepy and is arguably rarer to find.
-Personally, though, finding Dreepy is much more satisfying to me, but either choice is pretty good for a rare capture.
+Personally, finding Dreepy is much more satisfying to have it reach its final form of Dragapult, but either Dreepy or Drakloak are rare finds.

 There is certainly no shortage of rare Pokémon in Sword and Shield, so hopefully, this guide helps illuminate some of the rarer monsters found in the game.
 Of course, a ton of Pokémon are incredibly rare finds, but part of the fun is discovering where, and when, players can find a brand-new Pokémon for their team, to complete their Pokedex, or just to catch them all.